 “When I was 13 or 14 years old,” he told me, “I was caddying at Bloomington Country Club.
 Mondays were ‘caddy days’ when the caddies got to play.
 That’s where I got hooked.
 I wasn’t the best player on the high school team, but I did letter.”

 Whenever we have a class reunion, Bob, urged on by classmates, sings a few songs after dinner.
-This year, working a capella as usual, he blessed us with “Misty,” the Johnny Mathis hit, “On the street where you live” from
+This year, working a capella as usual, he blessed us with “Misty,” the Johnny Mathis hit, “On the street where you live” from My Fair Lady, and finished up with the Nat King Cole classic, “Nature Boy.”
+That’s the staple; we always expect to hear him sing it.

 Here’s why: In the spring of our senior year, there was an assembly in the school auditorium.
 He sang “Nature Boy” that day and the applause was so long and spirited he was prompted to perform an encore.
 Bob has told me in the past he doesn’t remember that event, but I sure do and I’m not alone.